AlexPD93/zigzag-challenge/README.md

 ## Technologies used

-This is my first attempt at using Angular and Nestjs.
+Angular and Nestjs.
+My first attempt using both technologies